With GDPR coming into force in May 2018, data protection just got a lot more serious.

 Technology has transformed the power of organisations to capture, use and share individuals’ data.
-The aim of the GDPR is to give all European citizens more control over data held which relates to them personally – including how it’s stored, as well as how and when it is destroyed.
+The aim of the General Data Protection Regulation is to give all European citizens more control over data held which relates to them personally – including how it’s stored, as well as how and when it is destroyed.

 What about Brexit?